Excerpt 7, A Seat for the Rabble

 “I saw Father,” she stammered.
 “I saw him, Mother!
 I—“

 She boxed her ear.
 “Fool girl!
 I should’ve told Sir Willard you were too young to leave Rosbury.
-Come with me at once!”
+Come!”

 Her mother yanked her by the hand.
-Glancing back, she couldn’t find any sign of her father or the red and black cloak.
+Glancing back, she couldn’t find any sign of her father or the gray robe and black cloak.
 She lingered on the rust-red brick in the Silver Walls.